the-darkvoid/AirportTakeOff/README.md

 It uses AppleMergeUSBNub to merge data into `IOPCIDevice`, `AirPort_Brcm4360` and `AirPort_Brcm4360_Interface`.

+Even though [AppleUSBMergeNub](http://www.opensource.apple.com/source/IOUSBFamily/IOUSBFamily-630.4.5/AppleUSBMergeNub/Classes/AppleUSBMergeNub.cpp) is meant to merge properties in IOUSBDevices, it does allow merging into IOPCIDevice also.

+Excerpt from AppleUSBMergeNub.cpp:

+    OSDictionary *providerDict = (OSDictionary*)getProperty("IOProviderMergeProperties");
+    if (providerDict)
+    {
+        //   provider->getPropertyTable()->merge(providerDict);		// merge will verify that this really is a dictionary MergeDictionaryIntoProvider( provider, providerDict);
+    }

+    return NULL;								// always fail the probe!

-For the matching IOPCIDevice it merges the following properties:
+For the matching IOPCIDevice Airport TakeOff merges the following properties:

  * `AAPL,slot-name` **Airport**
  * `revision-id` **03 00 00 00**